A HISTORY OF WINTER CROW ROOSTS AND A VISIT TO A ROOST IN LAWRENCE, MASSACHUSETTS

 In November 2019, Hunt’s Photo and Video, hosted one of their photo walks.
 Hunt’s Photo Walks are hands-on workshops that immerse participants in different aspects of photography, both technically and aesthetically.
 This photography workshop, “The Crows of Lawrence” provided participants with background on this winter crow roost, and ways to capture unique and special images around sunset and civil twilight as the Crows converge into the overnight communal winter roost.
 The Sunday afternoon outing was a big success with Craig serving as one of the co-leaders for the workshop.
 In an effort to inspire other photographers, Craig authored, designed, and published the photography guide to help educate and mentor both beginner and advanced level photographers out in the field.

-In order to gain a broader view of this avian spectacle, to better understand overall overnight roost dynamics, and to deepen a knowledge on counting and documenting methodologies, Craig has been visiting a growing number of Crow Roosts in the northeast as time allows.
-He has visited the following roosts in the United States: Lancaster, PA; Springfield, MA; Worcester, MA; Fitchburg, MA; Manchester,NH; Martha’s Vineyard, MA; Hartford, CT; Auburn, NY; Troy, NY; Poughkeepsie, NY, Norfolk, VA, Stuart, FL, and Econlockhatchee, FL.
-In Canada, he has visited a number of the largest known roosts in North America: St. Jean sur la Richelieu, Quebec; Granby, Quebec; Ottawa, Ontario; Woodstock, Ontario; and Chatham-Kent, Ontario.
-As a result of these visits, he has completed extensive interviews and research on a practical Crow counting guide, which has been recently published.
+In order to gain a broader view of this avian spectacle, to better understand overall overnight roost dynamics, and to deepen his knowledge on counting and documenting methodologies, Craig has been visiting a growing number of Crow Roosts in the U.S. and Canada as time allows.
+He has visited 14 crow roosts in the United States: Lancaster, PA; Springfield, MA; Worcester, MA; Fitchburg, MA; Manchester, NH; Martha’s Vineyard, MA; Hartford, CT; Auburn, NY; Troy, NY; Poughkeepsie, NY, Norfolk, VA, Stuart, FL, and Econlockhatchee, FL, and Chula Vista, CA. In Canada, he has visited 5 of the largest known roosts in North America: St. Jean sur la Richelieu, Quebec; Granby, Quebec; Ottawa, Ontario; Woodstock, Ontario; and Chatham-Kent, Ontario.
+As a result of these visits, he has completed extensive interviews and research for a practical Crow Roost counting guide, which has been recently published.

 In the spring of 2021, Craig, along with Crow Patrol member, Will Bicks, participated in the annual Northeast Natural History Conference, held in conjunction with the annual meeting for the Wilson Ornithological Society, and the Association of Field Ornithologists.
 Their submission for the 2021 NENHC Video Festival was awarded first place in the observational footage category.
 In August 2021, Craig and Will presented a talk for one of the Round Table Discussions for the 2021 joint virtual meeting of the American Ornithological Society and the Society of Canadian Ornithologists.
 In November, Craig and Will presented another talk on using drones for wildlife conservation efforts for the 2021 annual meeting of The Wildlife Society, an international association for wildlife biologists involved in wildlife stewardship through science and education.

 Craig is a member of many birding clubs and ornithological groups, including the American Ornithological Society (AOS), Association of Field Ornithologists (AFO), Wilson Ornithological Society (WOS), Raptor Research Foundation (RRF) and the Florida Ornithological Society.
 He is also a member of the North American Nature Photographers Association (NANPA).
-He serves as a member of the Ethics Committee for the AFO, and also as the designated Ethics Committee liaison to the WOS, to help collaborate on the development of standardized ethical practices among the WOS, the Association of Field Ornithologists, and the American Ornithological Society.
+He has served as a member of the Ethics Committee for the AFO, and also as the designated Ethics Committee liaison to the WOS, to help collaborate on the development of standardized ethical practices among the WOS, the Association of Field Ornithologists, and the American Ornithological Society.
 Craig was elected to membership in the Nuttall Ornithological Club in 2018, and then to the governing Council as the new Treasurer in Dec.
 2020.
 In December 2023, he completed a three year term in this role.
 He is an active member in The Wildlife Society (TWS) and participates in the TWS Drone Working Group to further collaborate on the safe and ethical use of drones for wildlife conservation and avian census research.

 As an FAA certified Part 107 remote pilot, with advanced training in night operations through The Regional Training Center in Los Angeles, and aerial cinematography training with Skip Fredricks in San Diego, he is also an active member of the Association of Unmanned Vehicle Systems (AUVSI).
-He has an AUVSI Level One TOP certification through Embry-Riddle Aeronautical University, and has attended the annual FAA/AUVSI Drone Symposiums in Orlando, FL (2022) and Baltimore, MD (2023).
+He has an AUVSI Level One TOP certification through Embry-Riddle Aeronautical University, and has attended annual FAA/AUVSI Drone Symposiums in Orlando, FL (2022) and Baltimore, MD (2023).
 In June 2023, Craig completed the “Introduction to Drones in Ecology” course through the Center for Wildlife Studies in Freeport, ME.
 He was a member of the organizing committee for the inaugural Wildlife Conservation Drones and Technologies Summit held at the Reveille Peak Ranch outside of Austin, Texas in October 2023.
 The Summit had over 125 wildlife conservation professionals from 30+ countries.

 After the 2023 AUVSI/FAA Drone Symposium, Craig initiated plans with AUVSI strategic planning staff members to organize and plan a new three session pilot webinar series to promote using small drones for a range of wildlife conservation projects.
 In collaboration with AUVSI staff, they developed a new series titled: “Advancing Wildlife Conservation with sUAS Technology”.
 Craig recruited speakers for the three sessions to address the following topics: establishing and managing a growing sUAS program, cutting edge capabilities of drone sensors along with data collection and analysis, and practical applications in the field for real world scenarios.
-Building upon the success of the 2023 Wildlife Conservation Drone Summit in Texas, this new three session webinar series has been crafted to engage, educate, and connect wildlife professionals and others around the world, who are currently using drones or are intrigued by the potential of sUAS in a range of wildlife conservation projects and activities.
+Building upon the success of the 2023 Wildlife Conservation Drone Summit in Texas, this new three session webinar series was crafted to engage, educate, and connect wildlife professionals and others around the world, who are currently using drones or are intrigued by the potential of sUAS in a range of wildlife conservation projects and activities.